“Here you go,” the business owner said as she handed me a check for $500.

 I found my first client through a friend after a chance conversation with him at a wedding.

-I told him I was building websites and he told me a local ballroom company that he spent time at needed a new one.
+I told him about how I started to make money building websites on the side (as I mentioned, I initially made a bit of money building Amazon affiliate niche sites before taking on local business website projects), and he told me a local ballroom company that he spent time at needed a new one.

 So, I got the owner’s contact information and have been working with them ever since!